bolshakov/stoplight/README.md

 ### Custom threshold

 Some bits of code might be allowed to fail more or less frequently than others.
-You can configure this by setting a custom threshold in seconds.
+You can configure this by setting a custom threshold.

 ``` rb
 light = Stoplight('example-5') { fail }